Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 Are you seen as a technical person who lacks softer skills?
 Or do people think of you as a bit of a lightweight in terms of professional skills?

 Doing an MBA strengthens your management and leadership credentials.
 But that may not help if you really need to work on your craft.
-The key difference between an MBA and a masters degree is that the MBA is for anyone who wants to be a manager and leader.
+The key difference between an MBA and a masters degree is that the former is for anyone who wants to be a manager and leader.
+Most MBA degree programs require applicants to have at least two years of work experience.

 So, you might want to go for an MBA if you are well established professionally and mainly want to grab those leadership opportunities.
 Conversely, think about doing a specialist masters if you could really benefit from strengthening your knowledge and skills within a field.